I remember as a teenager viewing an unremarkable fragment of Roman floor mosaic in a museum.

 2024

-Close Reader, Locust Valley Library, Long Island, NY
+Close Reading, Locust Valley Library, Long Island, NY

 How Did We Get Here?, ECOCA at Upstate Art Weekend, ArtPort Kingston, Kingston, NY